beanurn/diplocheck/README.md

 Nürnberger, Baird, Čížková, Bryjová, Mudd, Blaxter and Szymura.
 2021.
 A dense linkage map for a large repetitive genome: Discovery of the sex-determining region in hybridising fire-bellied toads (*Bombina bombina* and *B. variegata*)

 The linkage map was constructed in a F2 population of a *B. bombina* x *B. variegata* intercross.
-Diplotype expectations for the two F0 (grandparental, GP) individuals are *B. bombina* homozygote (BbHOM) and *B. variegata* homozygote (BvHOM), respectively, and F1 individuals are expected to be HET.
+Diplotype expectations for the two F0 (grandparental, GP) individuals are *B. bombina* homozygote (BbHOM) and *B. variegata* homozygote (BvHOM), respectively, and F1 individuals are expected to be heterozygous (HET).
 All loci for which the inferred diplotypes for these individuals deviated for this expectation, were rescored based on manually selected variants as a check on the inference scheme.
 This repository provides the Perl scripts and data to rescore one example locus (locus 5568).

 1. **Visualising the raw read data**